gabrielfiorelli/GettingAndCleaningData/README.md

 Analysis Script
 ---------------

-`run_analysis.R`: this script takes the input data, and creates the output file
+`run_analysis.R`: this script takes the input data, and creates the output file.

-The script first downloads and unzips the dataset from the above url.
-The script then reads the test and training sets, merges them (1).
-It filters down the mean and std features, and selects only these (2) It merges in the activity names for the activities (3) It then builds up a series of labeled columns to represent single variables from the feature.
-(4)  It calculates the average of each variable and writes out this data set to `tidy.txt` (5)
+After download and unzip the file from the link above:

+1. Merge the test and training sets to create one data set.

+2. Use the `features.txt` to identify the activity names and makes the data easir to human reading.

+3. Use the `activity_labels.txt` to identify and select just the measurements that represents mean or standart deviation.

+4. Merge the features, activity and subject in one raw dataset, with features names and activity labels.
+That content is saved at `dataset.txt`.

+5. Grouped the data using subject and activity allowing group computations.

+6. Used the grouped information to calculate the average for each pair of dimensions (Activity-Subject).
+That content is saved at `dataset_summarized.txt`.

 Outputs